Looksmaxxing Test

 Key Finding

-FWHR above 2.0 is associated with higher perceived dominance and assertiveness.
-However, the relationship between FWHR and actual behavior has been debated in recent meta-analyses.
+FWHR above 2.0 is associated with higher perceived dominance and assertiveness in published facial-aesthetics research.
+The relationship between FWHR and actual behavior has been debated in recent meta-analyses, with effect sizes smaller than originally reported.

 Research